vettom/vettom.github.io/docs/blog/posts/Argo/argocd-reset-admin.md

 ---

 # ArgoCD how to reset Admin password.
 ArgoCD Admin account credentials are stored in `argocd-secret` and stored as k8s secret in `argocd-initial-admin-secret`.
-For security, you must remove `argocd-initial-admin-secret` whle disabling `admin` account.
+For security, you must remove `argocd-initial-admin-secret` while disabling `admin` account.
 Admin password in `argocd-initial-admin-secret` is stored as one way hash (.htpassword) and hence cannot be decrypted.
 ### Recovery steps
  - Enable Admin account and update argocd. `configs.cm.admin.enabled: true`
  - Remove admin.password from secret `argocd-secret` by editing or by running below command